contentful-labs/contentful-aws-lambda-static/README.md

 AWS entities details.
-Please note that this library assumes that the source space is the `cfexampleapi` Contentful example space, to work with other spaces is necessary to adapt the templates in the template directory.
+Please note that this library assumes that the source space is the `cfexampleapi` Contentful example space, to work with other spaces is necessary to adapt the templates in the `templates` directory.

 ```json
 {